STATIC

 Static routing is a very fundamental feature of routing technology.
 It defines a static prefix and gateway, with several possible forms.

-ip route NETWORK (Null0|blackhole|reject) [DISTANCE] [table TABLENO] [nexthop-vrf VRFNAME] [vrf VRFNAME]
+ip route NETWORK (Null0|blackhole|reject) [tag TAG] [DISTANCE] [metric METRIC] [table TABLENO] [nexthop-vrf VRFNAME] [vrf VRFNAME]

-ipv6 route NETWORK [from SRCPREFIX] (Null0|blackhole|reject) [DISTANCE] [table TABLENO] [nexthop-vrf VRFNAME] [vrf VRFNAME]
+ipv6 route NETWORK [from SRCPREFIX] (Null0|blackhole|reject) [tag TAG] [DISTANCE] [metric METRIC] [table TABLENO] [nexthop-vrf VRFNAME] [vrf VRFNAME]

 NETWORK is destination prefix with a valid v4 or v6 network based upon initial form of the command.

 IFNAME is the name of the interface to use as next-hop.
 If only IFNAME is specified (without GATEWAY), a connected route will be created.
+Note that some of the other keywords are not valid interface names: vrf, table, label, tag, color, segments, and nexthop-vrf.

 When both IFNAME and GATEWAY are specified together, it binds the route to the specified interface.
 In this case, it is also possible to specify onlink to force the kernel to consider the next-hop as “on link” on the given interface.